 When I share with others that I’ve only been a follower of Jesus for the time that I have, many are surprised to hear that I grew up going to church very regularly.
-Nearly every week growing up, our family would attend a small, traditional church, go to Sunday school after services, and every summer my sisters and I would attend church camp.
-The Bible was read in church, Bible stories were taught in Sunday school, but I never understood why all the ancient stories and why Jesus dying and being raised from the dead had an impact on my life personally.
+Nearly every week growing up, our family would attend a small, traditional church.
+My sisters and I would go to Sunday school and every summer we would attend church camp.
+The Bible was read in church and Bible stories were taught in Sunday school.
+But, I never knew why all the ancient stories mattered.
+And, I never understood why Jesus dying and being raised from the dead had an impact on my life personally.

 For most of my life, I believed in God, but I was not following Him.
 I had no idea there even was a difference.
-I understood God to be a holy judge and that if I followed the Ten Commandments well enough, I would be accepted into heaven.
-I remember a specific moment from my childhood where I questioned, how do I know when I’ve done enough for God so I can go to heaven?
+To me, God was mostly a holy judge.
+If I followed the Ten Commandments well enough, I would be accepted into heaven.
+I remember a specific moment from my childhood where I questioned: How do I know when I’ve done enough for God so I can go to heaven?
 Which I later learned is the opposite of the Gospel message.

 Coming to faith in Christ

-As I drifted from God, I became more self-focused, needy for attention and recognition for my accomplishments, the way I dressed, the guys I went out with, and the roles I got in school plays.
-I started playing ukulele and writing songs and became obsessed with music and the desire for fame, even though I denied it to myself and others for years.
+As I drifted from God, I became more self-focused.
+I was needy for attention and recognition for my accomplishments, the way I dressed, the guys I went out with, and the roles I got in school plays.
+I started playing ukulele and writing songs and became obsessed with music.
+A desire for fame grew in me, even though I denied it to myself and others for years.
 Music became my outlet for anger and I hurt several people because of the songs I wrote and publicly released.
-I destroyed relationships with the two people closest to me at the time, and I started realizing I was on a self-destructive path I had no idea how to get off of.
+I destroyed relationships with the two people closest to me at the time.
+And, I started realizing I was on a self-destructive path I had no idea how to get off of.

-The spring of 2012, when I was home for spring break, I went to a party with a whole bunch of high school friends.
+When I was home for spring break in 2012, I went to a party with a whole bunch of high school friends.
 A few of my friends told me they’d be leaving to get ice cream and French fries and that I should meet up with them at McDonalds.
-Being the introvert that I am, I left the big party shortly after my other friends did and I was expecting to show up and we’d talk about boys and gossip.
-When I arrived, I realized I had walked in on a conversation about Jesus and Bible studies that these two friends had joined.
+Being the introvert that I am, I left the big party shortly after my other friends did.
+I was expecting to show up and we’d talk about boys and gossip.
+When I arrived, I walked in on a conversation about Jesus and Bible studies that these two friends had joined.
 I was so confused and felt very awkward.
 A year ago, these friends were into the same kinds of things I was, not God.

 I sat there for awhile, panicking a little because I had absolutely zero to contribute to the conversation.
-But as they turned to me to ask how I was doing, I told them about my fears and how I felt like my life was spiraling out of control.
+But as they turned to me to ask how I was doing, I told them about my fears.
+I shared how I felt like my life was spiraling out of control.
 My friends told me that Jesus could set things right and that I should start pursuing a relationship with Him.
-They encouraged me to start a prayer journal, start writing to Jesus about what I was going through, and to tell Him my regrets and my desires to change.
+They encouraged me to start a prayer journal.
+They said I should start writing to Jesus about what I was going through.
+And, to tell Him my regrets and my desires to change.

 In that moment, it clicked.
 Jesus is the answer.
 I didn’t know it at the time, but I later learned, it was the Holy Spirit who intervened, opened my eyes, made my heart His dwelling place, and made this realization possible.
 This was the moment God saved me from my sins.
-I went out and bought myself a journal and began praying.
-I also wrote an extremely long letter to God about all my regrets and the idols in my life (the things that I valued more than Him) and told Him how deeply sorry I was for the mistakes I had made, how desperately I desired a relationship with Him and to experience His power in my life.
+A few days later, I went out and bought myself a journal and began praying.
+Over the course of that week, I also wrote an extremely long letter to God about all my regrets and the idols in my life (the things that I valued more than Him).
+I expressed to Him how deeply sorry I was for the mistakes I had made.
+I shared how desperately I desired a relationship with Him and to experience His power in my life.

 My new life in Christ

 When I returned to campus after what was a completely life-changing spring break, I was a new person.
 I felt it, but I also didn’t understand what had happened to me.
-I felt that camp high feeling again, which I later learned was the presence of the Holy Spirit, and I was afraid that I would lose that feeling, the desire to rush back to my dorm between classes to journal, to spend my evenings alone at a picnic table listening to sermons my friend sent me, and eventually reading the Bible myself for the first time.
+That “camp high” feeling was back again, which I later learned was the presence of the Holy Spirit.
+I was afraid that I would lose that feeling.
+I didn’t want to lose the new desires I had to rush back to my dorm between classes to journal, to spend my evenings alone at a picnic table listening to sermons my friend sent me, and eventually reading the Bible myself for the first time.

 By the grace of God, I began growing in my new faith fast.
 I learned that I had been saved by grace through faith as I read in Ephesians 2 and that it was never about my own works.
-I learned that when I put my faith in Christ, I received the Holy Spirit, who opened my eyes to the truth and gave me the ability to understand the Bible for the first time in my life.
+When I put my faith in Christ, I received the Holy Spirit.
+He was the one who opened my eyes to the truth and gave me the ability to understand the Bible for the first time in my life.
 I learned that this was not just a phase of my life, but that this change was permanent.